JuliaPy/SymPy.jl/README.md

 * Differential equations can be solved with `dsolve`.
 Here we solve *f'(x) + f(x) = 0*.
 To do so, we need to create a `Function` object.
-The `SymPy` constructor is call `Function`.
-As that keyword is reserved, we call the constructor `SymFunction`:
+The `SymPy` constructor is called `Function`.
+As that keyword is reserved, we renamed the constructor `SymFunction`:

 ```
 f = SymFunction("f")